Funes, Navarra

 Funes is a town and municipality located in the province and autonomous community of Navarre, northern Spain.
 It is situated 62 kilometers from the capital of the community, Pamplona.
-Its population in 2017 was 2482 inhabitants.
+Its population in 2017 was 2,482 inhabitants.

+Historically, there was a Jewish community in Funes, who were initially given protection by King Sancho VI of Navarre, and who experienced little recorded antisemitism.